shakeel-faiz/FF/11Nov-17/03-lst.md

 3.  **Playlists:** Some media players or applications may use .lst files as playlists.
 These files typically contain a list of audio or video files, specifying the order in which they should be played.

+## How to open LST file?

+Since LST files are most plain text files so they can be opened with any text editor.
+In case, LST files are in binary format, then text editor will not show them properly and only display the recognizable character.

+Programs that can open or reference LST files include

+- **Microsoft Notepad**
+- **Microsoft WordPad**
+- **Notepad++**
+- **Apple TextEdit**
+- Any text editor